VantaTree/Runny-Boi/README.md

 # Runny-Boi
 My very first proper game

 RunnyBoi.pyw is the main file you need to run.
-Or the executable file.(only for linux)V1.1 Preview at https://drive.google.com/file/d/1DH0C5H6eE2Lm1KqTpnmzrJzKIiA4YHmQ/view?usp=sharing
+Or the executable file included.(only for linux)V1.1 Preview at https://drive.google.com/file/d/1DH0C5H6eE2Lm1KqTpnmzrJzKIiA4YHmQ/view?usp=sharing

 Unfortunatly I could not add an executable for windows as it was over the size limit.